PHillemans/UnoNoRules/README.md

 # UnoNoRules
 Playing the card game Uno with your friends.
-While playing the game their will be coming random ruls to spice things up 🔥.
+While playing the game their will be coming random rules to spice things up 🔥.